matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

     </br>

     d.
-In line #4, replace 'Azure Analysis Services Model Name' with the name of your model/project created in Task 3, Part 1, Step 5.
+In line #4, replace 'Azure Analysis Services Model Name' with the name of the model/project created in Task 3, Part 1, Step 5.

     **Important:** Surround the model name with double quotations.